Marker Logo

 The trees before you are white bark pines - one of the few kinds of trees which can survive under these severe conditions.

 Location.
 42° 56.089′ N, 122° 2.904′ W. Marker is in Fort Klamath, Oregon, in Klamath County.
-Marker is on Cloudcap Overlook near Volcanic Legacy Scenic Byway, aka Rim Drive, in the median.
+It is on Cloudcap Overlook near Volcanic Legacy Scenic Byway, aka Rim Drive, in the median.
 Touch for map.
 Marker is in this post office area: Fort Klamath OR 97626, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 8 miles of this marker, measured
+At least 6 other markers are within 8 miles of this marker, measured as the crow flies: Ancient Spirits (approx. one mile away); Before the Collapse (approx. 5 miles away); After the Collapse

 More about this marker.
 The marker is located at Cloudcap Overlook.

-Photographed By Barry Swackhamer, August 6, 2020
+Photographed by Barry Swackhamer, August 6, 2020

 2. Whitebark Pines and Marker

-Photographed By Barry Swackhamer, August 6, 2020
+Photographed by Barry Swackhamer, August 6, 2020

 3. Whitebark Pines

-Photographed By Barry Swackhamer, August 6, 2020
+Photographed by Barry Swackhamer, August 6, 2020

 4. Whitebark Pines